rpgdude1995/GZDoomGUI/README.md

 /////KNOW ISSUES////////

--The dropdown is incredibly glitcy and essentialy nonfunctional

--Droping items/weapons does not spawn said item in the game world

--using right click on a weapon brings up a nonfunctional equip option
+-the double click is very glitchy

--sprite scaling is hardcoded and causes problems with the fist
+-sprite scaling is primitive and causes problems with some sprites

 -the screen draws items at a hardcoded virtual resolution of 1280x720 therefore does not properly support 4x3, 5x4, 16x10 etc.